 Right to object

 In accordance with Art.
-21 GDPR, persons from the EU have the right to object to the processing of personal data concerning them which is based on Art.
+21 GDPR, persons from the EU and Switzerland have the right to object to the processing of personal data concerning them which is based on Art.
 6(1)e or f GDPR, including profiling based on those provisions.

 Insofar as we process your personal data for direct marketing purposes, you have the right at any time to object to the processing of personal data concerning you for such marketing, which includes profiling to the extent that it is related to such direct marketing.